Rachel DeLoache Williams

 Rachel DeLoache Williams (born January 29, 1988) is an American writer, photographer, and editor.
 She worked as a photo editor and producer for Vanity Fair from 2010 until 2019.
-Williams is known for being the former friend of Anna Sorokin, who pretended to be a German heiress and was accused of conning Williams out of $62,000.
+Williams is known for being a former friend of Anna Sorokin, who pretended to be a German heiress and was accused of conning Williams out of $62,000.

 Williams reported Sorokin to the authorities, helping law enforcement to locate and arrest Sorokin and later testified against her in court.
 She wrote an article about her experiences with Sorokin for Vanity Fair and authored the book My Friend Anna, which became a New York Times best seller.

 Williams was portrayed by Katie Lowes in the Netflix drama series Inventing Anna, released in February 2022.
 Williams subsequently filed a lawsuit against Netflix for defamation and false light invasion of privacy.
+The case was settled out of court in 2026.

 Early life and education

 Williams is originally from Knoxville, Tennessee, the daughter of two clinical psychologists.
-She graduated cum laude from Kenyon College in 2010 with degrees in English and studio art.
+She graduated cum laude from Kenyon College in 2010 with double majors in English and studio art.
 While a student, she interned in New York City for Art + Commerce (a photography agency and production company then owned by IMG), Harper's Bazaar, and Mercedes-Benz Fashion Week.